“Maybe Next Year”—A Short Story

-Her heart fluttered and her stomach tightened.
-‘What do you mean?’ quivered from her lips.
+Her heart flutters and her stomach tightens.
+“What do you mean?” quivers from her lips.

 Dear?
 She thought.
 Me ‘Dear’?
 Who’s ‘Dear’?

-‘I didn’t think you were.’
-A tear crept over her water line and traced the soft wrinkles around her eyes, trailing down around her mouth and dripped onto her deflated chest.
-‘What do you know?’
+“I didn’t think you were.”
+A tear creeps over her water line and traces the soft wrinkles around her eyes, trailing down around her mouth and drips onto her deflated chest.

-She wanted to say, what do you think you know, but she knew he’d be upset by the presumption.
+She wants to say what do you think you know, but she knew he’d be upset by the presumption.
 He always was.
 That’s why she never said anything.
 She was always talking, but never saying anything.

-It’d been almost forty years and her looks had faded, her body, once large yet supple and still desired by men of many preferences, now hung in slumps of aged flesh.
+It had been almost forty years and her looks have faded, her body, once large yet supple and still desired by men of many preferences, now hung in slumps of aged flesh.

 He, once large too, had gotten in shape in his mid-thirties.
-His skin was rough, but his body was mobile and enough to start again with.
+His skin was rough, but his body was mobile and enough to start again.

-She turned her face to the window and sighed.
+She turns her face to the window and sighs.

 Maybe I’ll tell him next year.
-She stared at his handsome face for a moment.
-His eyes dropped back down to his phone and she looked out the window again.
+She stares at his still handsome face for a moment.
+His eyes meet hers for a moment, then drop back down to his phone.
+She swallows her climbing heartbeat and peers out the window again.

-The world hadn’t changed as much as they thought it would.
+The world hasn’t changed as much as they thought it would.
 She, at one point, thought that wouldn’t be so with him, though.

 He changed his body and he grew as a father, lover, and friend to others.
 But not enough to help her muster the courage to tell him.

-Maybe next year, she thought.
+Maybe next year, she thinks.
 Maybe next year.